NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-12.md

     - Disadvantages:
         - Can be difficult to design the system
         - Can be difficult to monitor and enforce
+#/Q
 ### Emission standards
+#Q
-These are <mark style="background: #FF5582A6;">limits on the amount of pollution that can be emitted from a source</mark>, such as a factory or a car. <mark style="background: #FFF3A3A6;">They are a type of command-and-control regulation</mark> that is used to control pollution.
+Emission Standards :: are <mark style="background: #FF5582A6;">limits on the amount of pollution that can be emitted from a source</mark>, such as a factory or a car. <mark style="background: #FFF3A3A6;">They are a type of command-and-control regulation</mark> that is used to control pollution.
+#/Q

 Emission standards can be set for a variety of pollutants, including air pollutants, water pollutants, and noise pollutants.
 They can be set for specific pollutants, such as sulfur dioxide or nitrogen oxides, or they can be set for general categories of pollutants, such as particulate matter or volatile organic compounds.